research-software-directory/RSD-as-a-service/documentation/docs/getting-started.md

 yarn dev
 ```

-All documentation files written in Markdown are places inside the `./documentation/docs/` folder.
+All documentation files written in Markdown are placed inside the `./documentation/docs/` folder.

 You can edit the `navigation bar` and the `sidebar` from the `./doumentation/docs/.vuepress/config.js` file.

 Any file `markdown file` added indie the `docs` folder will be available on built time.

 ## Clear/remove data (reset)